pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 ### Returns

-DeleteMessages() returns PNResult<PNDeleteMessageResult> with an empty PNDeleteMessageResult object.
+DeleteMessages returns PNResult<PNDeleteMessageResult> with an empty PNDeleteMessageResult.

 ### Other examples

 Delete messages sent in a particular timeframe
 ```
 1